Education and training

 Student scholarship (Studienstiftung des deutschen Volkes, 2005-2011)

-Brain Research; Cerebral Cortex; Cognition; Cognitive Affective & Behavioral Neuroscience; eLife; Frontiers in Human Neuroscience; Frontiers in Psychology; IEEE VR; Journal of Cognitive Psychology; Journal of Experimental Psychology: General; Journal of Neuroscience; MIT Press; NeuroImage; New Ideas in Psychology; PLoS One; Philosophical Psychology; Psychology and Neuroscience; Scientific Reports; Trends in Cognitive Sciences; WIREs Cognitive Science.
+Brain Imaging and Behavior; Brain Research; Cerebral Cortex; Cognition; Cognitive Affective & Behavioral Neuroscience; eLife; Frontiers in Human Neuroscience; Frontiers in Psychology; IEEE VR; Journal of Cognitive Psychology; Journal of Experimental Psychology: General; Journal of Neuroscience; MIT Press; NeuroImage; New Ideas in Psychology; PLoS One; Philosophical Psychology; Psychology and Neuroscience; Scientific Reports; Trends in Cognitive Sciences; WIREs Cognitive Science.

 Dissertation committee member for Jan Herding, ‘Principles of perceptual decision making: insights from a somatosensory comparison task’ (August 2017).